-Hardware Skew for Radar
+Hardware Skew for Radar (AWG5000 and AWG7000 Series only)

 Hardware skew is common for all pulses.
 The number of channels shown depends on the AWG model being used.
 Follow these steps to define hardware skew for a signal:

 - 1. Select the I/Q Impairments tab.

 - 2. Select Turn On to include hardware skew for all pulses.
 (Select Turn On again to exclude hardware skew.
 By default, Turn On is set to off.)

 - 3. Set the following parameters: